Spam Detection¶

-Objective: Explore the SMS Spam Collection and create models to predict if a message is spam or not.
+Objective: Train multiple classification models to predict if a message is spam or not.

 Import libraries¶